Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 message: "Unlimited token approvals are prohibited by policy"Integration with DeFi agent frameworks

 Veto wraps your existing tool implementations.
-Your DEX router calls, bridge SDK integrations, and contract interaction functions stay exactly the same.
+Your DEX router calls, bridge SDK integrations, and contract interaction functions stay outside the policy surface.
 The SDK intercepts at the tool boundary.

 import { Veto } from "veto-sdk";